abhra0897/MSP430-CC1101-Energia-Library/README.md

 #### Changelog
+- Changed GDO0 and GDO2 pins to free up Analog input pins and the on-board switch of MSP430G2 launchpad (16 Sep., 18)
 - Added support to MSP430G2553 MCU (by Avra Mitra https://github.com/abhra0897 on 14th Sep, 2018)
 - Added sleep, idle, and other functions supported by MRFI to match functionality
 - Now uses class to organize and hide private methods